el-besto/calibration-service/README.md

 ## Next Steps

-- **Users:** a `users` table to replace the _"username"_ on a `CalibrationAssociation`, and allow for something to bring an trackable Actor into the system
+- **Users:** a `users` table to replace the _"username"_ on a `CalibrationAssociation`, and allow for something to bring a trackable Actor into the system
 - **ISessions:** bring Session up into the Entity layer and removing the third-party reliance on SqlAlchemy's `AsyncSession`
 - **IAuthentication Service:** that encapsulates `sign_up`, `sign_in`, and `sign_out` use cases and helps demonstrate how easy swapping out one oidc provider for another could be
-- **Instrumentation/Monitoring:** wrappers to monitor and benchmark each system interaction as it goes through the boundaries of the
-  Clean Architecture surrounds all
+- **Instrumentation/Monitoring:** wrappers to monitor and benchmark each system interaction as it goes through the boundaries of the Clean Architecture surrounds all

 ## Inspiration